 Focus on Preventative Care

 Straighter teeth, good brushing habits, and flossing will all help you to prevent expensive dental work in the future.
-So will regular check-ups and visits to the dentist as soon as you spot a problem.
+Poor dental care often requires people to get non surgical periodontal therapy to restore their oral health.

 Get a Second Opinion